Diffusive Limits for Adaptive MCMC for Normal Target densities

 \section{Definitions}

-We define the AMCMC in such that the scaling parameter in the Normal proposal density is a function of whether the previous sample was accepted or not (ideally it should not depend only on the previous sample but on the whole sequence of sample that has been generated, but computations become more extensive in that case).
-Here we formaly define our algorithm: \begin{enumerate}
+We define the AMCMC in such a way that the scaling parameter in the Normal proposal density is a function of whether the previous sample was accepted or not (ideally it should not depend only on the previous sample but on the whole sequence of sample that has been generated, but computations become more extensive in that case).
+Here we formally define our algorithm: \begin{enumerate}

 \item Select arbitrary $\{X_0,\theta_0 \}\in \mathcal{R} \times [0,\infty)$ where $\mathcal{R}$ is the state space.
 Set $n=1$.